Skip to main content

 Mental health services

 Covers psychotherapy and counseling for your child related to autism.
-Must be delivered by a regulated health professional (psychologist, registered psychotherapist, or social worker).
+Must be delivered by a regulated health professional.

 Are therapy materials and sensory supplies covered